toxazol/machineLearning/README.md

 	 - Parzen window algorithm with variable window width
  3. Potential funcion algorithm

 Algorithms will be tested on standard **R** *iris* data set (Fisher's Iris data set).
-To provide convinient graphical representation only sepal width and sepal length features are plotted as best separating the data set.
+For simplicity and to provide convinient graphical representation only sepal width and sepal length features are considered as best separating the data set.
-However algorithms are tested on a full feature set.

 Also data compression methods will be observed by the example of STOLP algorithm.
 At the end presented algorithms are compared in terms of generalization performance.